tokenized/docs/concepts-authorization-flags.md

 The first bit (X) specifies whether unilateral changes by the administration of the contract issuer are permitted to the field.
 1 = Permitted, 0 = Not Permitted.

 The second bit (Y) specifies whether a successful administration initiated vote will permit a change to the field.
-1 = administration Proposals are Permitted, 0 = administration Proposals are not Permitted.
+1 = Administration Proposals are Permitted, 0 = Administration Proposals are not Permitted.

 The third bit (Z) specifies whether a successful token holder initiated vote will permit a change to the field.
 1 = Token Holder Proposals are Permitted, 0 = Token Holder Proposals are not Permitted. so